Arattupuzha Velayudha Panicker: Legacy

 Velayudha Panicker established the first Kathakali (the classical dance form of Kerala) Yogam for Ezhavas in 1861.
 Kathakali performed by Ezhavas and members of other backward communities, was staged for the first time.

 In 1869, on his way to Padmanabhaswamy temple for the Murajapam (the chanting of prayers and recitation of three Vedas performed for a period of 56 days), Brahmin priest Tharananellur Nambudiri, was robbed of his Salagramam (sacred stone) in the backwaters of Kayamkulam.
-For capturing the robbers and recovering the Salagramam back to Tharananellur Nambudiri, Velayudha Chekavar was given the title “Panicker” by the king of Travancore.
+Both the palace and police officials failed to find Kayamkulam Kochunni, who stole the Salagramam, after which, Arattupuzha Velayudha Panicker, was enlisted with the task, who eventually captured him and submitted him to the Diwan.
+Panicker was honoured by the King for capturing the robbers and recovering the Salagramam back to Tharananellur Nambudiri, Velayudha Chekavar was given the title “Panicker” by the king of Travancore.

-In 1874, a few upper castes plotted against Velayudha Panicker and, murdered him in his sleep during a boat journey in the darkness of night.
-He was 48 years old at the time of his death.
+In 1874, a few upper caste men plotted against Velayudha Panicker and, murdered him in his sleep in the darkness of night during a boat journey, using the help of a converted Ezhava Muslim, Thoppiyitta Kittan.
+Velayudha Panicker was 48 years old at the time of his death.

 Arattupuzha Velayudha Panicker was the first martyr of Kerala Renaissance.

 A research centre now exists called The Arattupuzha Velayudha Panicker Research Foundation and Cultural Centre.

 In popular culture

-Indian filmmaker Vinayan has directed and released Pathonpatham Noottandu, a Malayalam-language biopic based on Arattupuzha Velayudha Panicker's life, with Siju Wilson in the role of Velayudha Panicker.
+Indian filmmaker Vinayan directed Pathonpatham Noottandu, a Malayalam-language biopic based on Arattupuzha Velayudha Panicker's life, with Siju Wilson in the role of Velayudha Panicker.

-Sajil Sreedhar wrote an epic novel titled 'Avarnnan' based on the life of Arattupuzha Velayudha Panicker, which was published by Poorna books, Calicut.
-Kerala Chief Minister, Pinarayi Vijayan, released a documentary titled ‘Munpe Nadannavan’ based on the life of Arattupuzha Velayudha Panicker, directed by Mr U K Sreejith Bhaskar, on 25 August 2022.
+Kerala Chief Minister, Pinarayi Vijayan, released a documentary, Munpe Nadannavan based on the life of Arattupuzha Velayudha Panicker, directed by U K Sreejith Bhaskar, on 25 August 2022.

-Dr Rajan P, Ex-RBI Officer released a Novel 'The Left Over' built around the life of Arattupuzha Velayudha Panicker and was Published in 2016 by Notion Press.
-Ex-Minister, G. Sudhakaran presided the release of this publication in Press Club, Thiruvananthapuram in 2016.
-It is claimed to be first english Novel based on Arattupuzha Velayudha Panicker's life.